Kensington and Chelsea TMO: History

 The Kensington and Chelsea Tenant Management Organisation was established on 1 April 1996, when it assumed management of 9,760 properties from the council.
 Run by a board of 13 tenants, it was described at the time as "one of Britain's most ambitious property management schemes".

-In December 2017 the TMO board decided that it could no longer guarantee that it could deliver services to a standard that residents should expect and fulfil all its duties contained in its contract with the council (known as the modular management agreement or MMA).
-The board decided that it would be in the best interests of all residents that the services which the TMO provided were handed back to the council while it carries out consultation about the future management of its housing stock.
+In December 2017, the TMO board decided that it could no longer guarantee that it could deliver services to a standard that residents should expect and fulfil all its duties contained in its contract with the council (known as the modular management agreement or MMA).
+The board decided that it would be in the best interests of all residents that the services which the TMO provided were handed back to the council while it carries out a consultation about the future management of its housing stock.

 The handback took place on 1 March 2018.
 The handback consisted of all the services to residents and those support functions required to enable these services to be provided.
 The TMO continues to exist as an independent corporate entity and the board will continue to be accountable to its members.
 The resident-led board has an ongoing role in scrutinising the delivery of services under the MMA, as well as ensuring ongoing assistance to the public inquiry and criminal investigation.
-The Council has confirmed that it will continue to fund the TMO to ensure it can continue to do so, and that answers to the Grenfell Tower Inquiry are obtained.
+The council has confirmed that it will continue to fund the TMO to ensure it can continue to do so, and that answers to the Grenfell Tower Inquiry are obtained.

 Oversight and membership

-The TMO has a board comprising eight residents, four council-appointed members and three independent members.
-Labour councillor and now MP, Emma Dent Coad was a council-appointed board member from 2008 to 31 October 2012.
+Membership was open to any named tenant or leaseholder of a property owned by the Royal Borough of Kensington and Chelsea who is over the age of eighteen.
+Since the day-to-day activities of the organization ended, the membership criteria have changed slightly, notably allowing any former resident of Grenfell Tower who lost their home due to the fire to be a member, regardless of their current tenancy status.

-Membership is open to any named tenant or leaseholder of a property owned by the Royal Borough of Kensington and Chelsea who is over the age of eighteen.
+The TMO has a board comprising eight residents, four council-appointed board members and three independent board members.
+Labour councillor and former MP Emma Dent Coad was a council-appointed board member from 2008 to 31 October 2012.

 Recognition

 Kensington and Chelsea TMO has previously received a three-star status from the Audit Commission for its services.
-In 2008 Juliet Rawlings, chair of the TMO's Board from 2003, was awarded an MBE in the Queen's Birthday Honours for her work with the organisation.
+In 2008 Juliet Rawlings, chair of the TMO's Board from 2003, was appointed MBE in the Queen's Birthday Honours for her work with the organisation.
 In 2016 the chair, Fay Edwards, was awarded the British Empire Medal for her services to the community in Kensington and Chelsea.